shamblett/mod_dart/test/benchmark.md

 # Benchmark Testing

 To test if mod_dart is going to be of any use in the real world we need to start doing some stress testing, so here goes.
-The box this is run on is a n1-highcpu-2 (2 vCPU, 1.8 GB memory) instance with out of the box Apache, runing the index.dart test file.
+The box this is run on is a GCE n1-highcpu-2 (2 vCPU, 1.8 GB memory) instance with out of the box Apache, runing the index.dart test file.

 ## Initial tests at 0.1.0

-The following ab command simulates 5 concurrent users each doing 10 page hits, this This represents a peak load of a website that gets about 50,000+ hits a month.
+The following ab command simulates 5 concurrent users each doing 10 page hits, this represents a peak load of a website that gets about 50,000+ hits a month.

 ```